azaleacolburn/darjeeling/README.md

 - [ ] Make data manipulation and input formatting easier
 - [ ] Optimize a lot

+# Notes
-Darjeelings implementations of Dataframes and Series' are now deprecated
+- Darjeelings implementations of Dataframes is now deprecated
+- I don't like AI, I'm just doing this because I like Rust, programming, and I thought maintaining a crate would be fun.
+Don't let AI slop replace human innovation and art.